dave-vollaro/hello-world/README.md

 # hello-world
-This is a sample repository for GitHub tutorial
+This is a sample repository for GitHub tutorial.
+Have looked at Branch,Commit,Pull and Merge commands.